 AB’s major visual change is a heavy black bar that runs across the top of every themed window.
 It also reduces contrast dramatically across the entire system and reskins most of the UI.

-8. Anthem Two by participant
+11. Anthem Two

 Like LAB, Anthem Two also adds a heavy black bar to the top of all themed windows.
 It doesn’t reduce contrast as much as LAB, however, making it a little easier on the eyes.